 Our ability to make acquisitions will depend in part on the relative attractiveness of shares of our common stock as consideration for potential acquisition candidates.
 This attractiveness may depend largely on the relative market price, our ability to register common stock and capital appreciation prospects of our common stock.
 If the market price of our common stock were to decline materially over a prolonged period of time, our acquisition program could be materially adversely affected.
 Failure to making an acquisition will limit our ability to grow, but will not be central to our continued existence.
-Costs associated with failed acquisitions, such as our plans to merge with Allergy Therapeutics and Hypernix, may result in significant operating costs that may need to be financed from operations or from additional equity capital.
-The total costs associated with the failed acquisition in 2002 of Allergy Therapeutics were approximately \$600,000, of which approximately \$127,000 remain unpaid.
-The costs were associated with professional fees for attorneys and accountants.
+The total costs associated with a failed acquisition of Allergy Therapeutics were approximately \$625,000, of which approximately \$160,000 remain unpaid.
+These costs were associated with professional fees for attorneys and accountants.
 Additionally, there was significant time spent by our management in the contemplated transaction.
+The proposed Hypernix transaction resulted in expenses of \$511,000 for advances made to them, of which we recovered approximately \$85,000.